jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Majic of the Internet - Because of Cyborgolgy, If We Use the Internet, We Automatically Fight For the Computer Age

 The Computer Age has many protagonists.
 Paul Baran is one of the big ones.
 Because of him, just by using the internet, you become a player god.
+No kidding around.
+Personal freedom, responsibility, and collaboration are built into the DNA of the internet.

-The internet is a data network.
+On the face of it, the internet is a data network.
 There are many ways of making a data network.
 The simplest is how phone systems do it with a direct circuit link between two phones.
-A call's connection only stops when someone hangs up.
+With this data network all connections go through a central hub, and connections break when someone hangs up.

 Alexander Graham Bell invented "direct circuit links" in 1876.
 He put it into action when he co-founded the American Telephone & Telegraph (AT&T) in 1885.
 For generations, direct links were how all telecommunications worked.
 But when the Soviets tested a hydrogen bomb in 1955, Paul Baran took it upon himself to make a new network to help prevent a nuclear holocaust.

 Baran realized to prevent nuclear war, the world needed a communications network that would survive an atomic attack.
 Only robust and reliable communications would ease American and Soviet trigger fingers during tense times.

-After his day job, Baran worked alone for years.
+For years, after his day job, Baran worked alone.
 By 1960 he came up with the two ideas he needed.
 The first was that his network should have no central hubs (like telephones have) to control the flow of information.
 Central hubs make systems vulnerable to attack or failure.
 Instead data flow should be wholly distributed so every node can send and receive information equally.
 Baran's nodes network looks like a fishnet.
 When each node has three or four links, the system can survive any attack.

 Next, Baran had to figure out how to send information across the network.
 This led to his second idea, which was to break up the data into standard-size little packets.
 Each message would be broken into many packets, each of which would scurry along different paths through the network's nodes and be reassembled when they got to their destination.
 If one packet didn't get there in time, it was quickly resent.
-This way, there'd be no "dropped calls" and communication would always stay open—if sometimes slower than others.
+This way, there'd be no "dropped calls" and communication would always stay open.
 Baran published his ideas into very detailed technical specs and made sure everyone, especially the Soviets, could copy his work.
+These specs created the internet—but only in theory.

-Baran then walked into a nest of villains in America.
+When Baran went to have it made, he walked into a nest of antagonists.
 When Baran's employer RAND recommended his "node-packet data network" idea to the Air Force (in control of America's nuclear missiles), they wanted to build it.
 But when the Department of Defense got itself and the Defense Communications Agency involved Baran soon found out working with so many bureaucrats was hopeless.

 So Baran tried to convince AT&T, in control of America's telephone network, to supplement their system with his node-packet data network.
 "They fought it tooth and nail," he recalled.
 "They tried all sorts of things to stop it".
 They would not even let RAND use the maps of its circuits, so Baran had to use a pirated set.
-He made several trips to AT&T headquarters in lower Manhattan.
-On one of them, a senior executive who was an old engineer looked stunned when Baran explained that his system would mean that data could go back and forth without a dedicated link remaining open.
+Baran made several trips to AT&T headquarters in lower Manhattan.
+On one of them, a senior executive—who was an old engineer—looked stunned when Baran explained that his system would mean that data could go back and forth without a dedicated link remaining open.
 "He looked at his colleagues in the room while his eyeballs rolled up, sending a signal of his utter disbelief," according to Baran.
 After a pause, the executive said, "Son, here's how a telephone works," and explained a patronizing and simplistic description.

-The metaphorical Death Star rule book became real!
-It was against the rules to make a reliable communication network that might help prevent a nuclear holocaust.
-Good thing, Jedi's don't give up.
+Good thing Jedi's don't give up.
 Baran continued to push.
 AT&T finally had him and other outsiders to a series of seminars explaining how its telephone system worked.
 "It took ninety-four separate speakers to describe the entire system," Baran marveled.
 When it was over, the AT&T executives asked Baran, "Now do you see why packet switching wouldn't work?"
 To their great disappointment, Baran simply replied, "No".

 To heck with Darth Telephone!

 A decade later, Baran's network was built when the US government's Advanced Research Projects Agency (ARPA) saw the wisdom in a node-packet distributed communications network.
 In 1969 ARPA used Baran's technical specs to build ARPAnet, the first version of the internet.
-The internet's basic idea is distributed information that no one can stop or control.
-Not even a nuclear bomb.
+Not much has changed since then.
+Within the very DNA of the inernet is distributed information that no one can control.

-Baran's network is why our smartphones, websites, Wikipedia, any digital tool connected to the internet empower individuals.
-The internet's DNA is a distributed node network that nobody can control or shutdown.
+The majic of the internet attracts us all.
+We use laptops, smartphones, iMessage, Facetime, Reddit, and so many other internet services.
+We evolve our cyborgology everytime we learn a new app.
+Yet, we also don't appreciate how much our tools change our mentality.
+Our technology changes us.
+Free speech, the right to vote, love of scientific truth, all came once we held their corresponding tools.

+The internet was created to survive a nuclear bomb.
+No one can control it.
+No professor, executive, president, or king.
 An individual has the exact same access as any corporation or government.
+The internet lets individuals communicate, work, and collaborate together with no middlemen in between.
 That's why the internet is majical.
-Whoever uses it, is automatically empowered.
+Whoever uses it, is automatically evolved with Techvolution, and empowered to live inside the Computer Age's era of mass collaboration.

 _Paul Baran's story was adapted from Walter Isaacson's awesome book_ The Innovators, _Chapter 7._

 ## Breaking News - List of all problems, startingin 1970's, because we didn't adapt to a new age.
 Collaboration is needed, and held back, time to act Stargazer

 So you're a believer in Techvolution.
 I know what because you're using a computer and the internet to read this now.
-You were drawn to learn both by the majic of learning cool new tools.
-You upgraded you're cyborgology, which also updated you're personal philosophy to Techvolution; whether you realize it or not.
+Majic got you to learn both.
+You're upgraded cyborgology evolved life on Earth.
+Whether you realize it or not, you're new digital tools also make you believe in Techvolution.

 Darth Blockbuster stands in Techvolution's way.
 He uses dark majic to keep you using Industrial Age tools.
 When the spectacle wears off, he uses his Death Star to make the Computer Age tools and mentalities against the rules.

 We're in a dilemma, much like Darth King, Darth Blockbuster doesn't hate us.
-He's stuck in the matrix, or better put, he's stuck inside the old red/blue philosophy of the Industrial Age.
-Darth Blockbuster is an unknowing antagonist of the Computer Age.
+He's stuck in the matrix—or better put, he's stuck inside the old red/blue philosophy of the Industrial Age.
+Darth Blockbuster is an unknowing antagonist of the future.
+It's kind of tragic if you think about it.
+He'll never see his error.

-But who cares.
-That's why I'm not writing to "The Executive".
-I'm writing it to you Stargazer.
-All you have to do, is see the matrix that makes you an extra of the dying Industrial Age.
-Using Techvolution, an unhappy life inside the heavy management and competition of the era of mass production will end.
-You'll finally enjoy all the benefits of mass collaboration inside the Computer Age.
+But that's why I'm not writing to "The Executive".
+I'm writing to you Stargazer.
+All you have to do, is see the matrix that makes you an extra of the Industrial Age.
+Using, promoting, and fighting for Techvolution, an unhappy life inside the heavy management and competition of the era of mass production will end.
+You'll finally enjoy all the benefits of the Computer Age inside an era of mass collaboration.

 ILLUSTRATION

 That's you in the illustration.
 Your job is to do what's best for yourself, and help society prosper.
 You're looking up for guidance and see two options.
-Open-source heroes who've never stop inventing, innovating, thinking ahead, and Darth Blockbuster who is selfish, self-important, short-sighted.
-It's the same story everytime we upgrade our civilization.
+Open-source heroes who've never stopped innovating and thinking ahead.
+And the self-importance and short-sightedness of Darth Blockbuster.
+Protagonist versus antagonist—the classic story everytime we upgrade civilization.

 The only question is, what philosophy do you believe in?
 The one that clicks creates your ruling philosophy.
-Remember, in the sky high above is the mythical "player god" who you control.
-If you want to.
-That's the power of an empowered Main Street—empowered now with the tools to see the difference between Good vs. evil.
+The ruling philosophy is is mythical "player god" in the sky.
+Who you control, if you decide which philosophyt you want to use in your society.
+Deciding the ruling philosophy is the power of an empowered Main Street—empowered now with the tools to see the difference between Good vs. evil.
 Inventor vs. Noble.
 Jedi vs. Sith.

-The fate of civilization awaits your choice Stargazer.
-So the conclusion of this book is a discussion in your head, which might look something like this.
+The fate of civilization is then, rather simple.
+Who will be your hero Stargazer?
+We all await your choice.
+The conclusion of Techvolution: A New Philosophy is a discussion in your head.
+Which might look something like this.

 ## Extra vs Player God

 Our story takes us to Anytown in Western Civilization.
 From Austrailia's high heat, to England's rainy shores, to coast to coast in the United States of America.
-Our story plays out anywhere capitalist democracies promote red/blue philosophy, obession with mass production, and the goal of rising in the global heirarchy.
+Our story plays out anywhere the kings of Europe planted their flags and left behind wealthy capitalist democracies who use red/blue philosophy, obesses about mass production, and tell their members to compete to rise inside a heirarchy.
 All relics from the Industrial Age.

-We all live inside this culture.
-And in that
+Anyone in the West, lives inside this Industrial Age culture, that peaked in 1969.

 Off we go to a high-school gym.
 The middle step of an education system that has kids from kindergarden to college senior year.